Install Maestro

 pnpm exec turbo login && pnpm exec turbo linkFor website work, the most useful root commands are:

-pnpm verifyfor the full local verification suite before pushingpnpm run verify:pre-pushfor the exact pre-push hook suite, including current-host npm smoke and retry-safety coveragepnpm run website:devfor the local Astro docs serverpnpm run website:checkfor type and content validationpnpm run website:testfor the website test suitepnpm run website:buildfor a production build check
+pnpm verifyfor the full local verification suite before pushing, with the Go gates firstpnpm run verify:pre-pushfor the exact pre-push hook suite, including current-host npm smoke and retry-safety coveragepnpm run website:devfor the local Astro docs serverpnpm run website:checkfor type and content validationpnpm run website:testfor the website test suitepnpm run website:buildfor a production build check

 The hooks stay targeted.
-Frontend changes run frontend lint and tests, website changes run Astro checks and website tests, workspace and hook changes run the full pnpm verify suite, and pre-push runs pnpm run verify:pre-push before the push proceeds with current-host npm smoke and the retry-safety harness included.
+Frontend changes run frontend lint and tests, website changes run Astro checks and website tests, workspace and hook changes run the full pnpm verify suite with Go before the web gates, and pre-push runs pnpm run verify:pre-push before the push proceeds with current-host npm smoke and the retry-safety harness included.
+GitHub Actions keeps the lean web/package checks and the nightly Codex E2E workflow.

 Next step